Allen Coage: Professional wrestling career

-New Japan Pro Wrestling (1977–1988, 1990–1992)
+New Japan Pro-Wrestling (1977–1988, 1990–1992)

 Coage began training as a professional wrestler under Antonio Inoki in the New Japan Pro-Wrestling dojo in 1977.
 He debuted in October 1977, briefly performing under his birth name before adopting the ring name "Buffalo Allen".
 Coage wrestled intermittently for NJPW over the next 15 years.

-World Wide Wrestling Federation (1978, 1979)
+World Wide Wrestling Federation (1978–1979)

 Coage made a one-off appearance in the World Wide Wrestling Federation in February 1978, defeating jobber Frank Williams at a live event under his birth name.
 He returned to the promotion in January 1979 and wrestled for the WWWF for the remainder of the year, appearing on several episodes of WWF Championship Wrestling.
 Late in 1979, at Madison Square Garden, teaming with JoJo Andrews, Coage challenged for the NWA North American Tag Team Championship against Riki Choshu and Seiji Sakaguchi.
 Coage's team was unsuccessful when Andrews submitted to a Boston crab by Sakaguchi in a match that lasted just under 10 minutes.

+NWA Hollywood (1979–1981)

+Coage worked in Los Angeles for NWA Hollywood Wrestling where he won the NWA Americas Tag Team Championship twice with Víctor Rivera.

+Mexico (1980-1984)

+Coage would work in Mexico for Universal Wrestling Association.